 This program provides outreach and support to families of Southeast Asian, Somali, Karen, Pacific Islander, and Burmese descent.
 Services include a parent advocate to support parents, and family nights and parent workshops with the goal of increasing parent involvement and engagement in their children’s education.

-Practice Guides for Increased Cultural Competence by Professionals (all fields)
+Cultural Competence for Professionals (all fields)

 National Center for Cultural Competence, Georgetown University Center for Child and Human Development, Washington, D.C.
 (2007)